AquaSat/AquaMatch_lakeSR/README.md

 **Note**: this group of targets takes a few hours to run, as the download, collation, and upload process is quite time consuming, even with mulitcore processing.

+**d_calculate_handoffs**:

+This {targets} list applies some rudimentary QA to the Landsat stacks, and then calculates 'intermission handoffs' that standardize the SR values relative to LS7 and to LS8.